 and this.
 Photo taken with my phone so not the best quality.
 Oh, and its not my car.

 So there you have it!
 I finished with about 80 species for the 2 days, which isn't a bad total considering it IS March 21 and I spent a lot of time looking for herps, lying in the sun, and driving to McDonald's to use their wifi to do some assignments!
 I had a few record early things, as expected with this ridiculous weather, but not the species I predicted.
 I had 5 year birds, those being Chipping Sparrow, Vesper Sparrow, Marsh Wren, Winter Wren, and Hermit Thrush.

-From a Big Year perspective, the trip was a complete disaster because the only new birds I saw are ones that I will see dozens of times this year.
-But from a real life perspective it was a complete success because the weather was perfect, there were a lot of birds and herps to see, it was relaxing, and I got to dodge school once more (mostly).
+From a Big Year perspective, the trip was unproductive as the only new birds that I saw are ones I should encounter frequently throughout the year.
+But from a real life perspective it was a complete success because the weather was perfect, there were a lot of birds and herps to see, it was relaxing, and I was able to dodge school once again (mostly).
 Off to the real world for a few days now.